-Frequency: Inspect and clean deep sump catch basins in March, June, September and December.
+Frequency: Inspect and clean deep sump catch basins in June, September and December.
+March,

 Structure Number:

 Inspected By: Date:

 Observations:

 Actions Taken:

-Instructions: Clean units four times per year or whenever the depth of the deposits is greater than or equal to one half the depth from the bottom of the invert to the lowest pipe in the structure.
+Instructions: Clean units four times per year or whenever of the deposits is greater than or equal to one depth from the bottom of the invert to the low the structure. the depth e half the west pipe in